JBakamovic/yavide/README.markdown

 # FAQ
-1. Installation process does not complete all the steps successfully
+1. Installation process does not complete all the steps successfully.
   * Issues can arise when some required packages, like `libpcre3`, are named differently or not even present in your distribution repository.
 Identify these packages and install them manually.

+2. Class browser does not show any symbols.
+  * Check if `exuberant-ctags` have been correctly installed on the system.